Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Discussion

-In the works by \citet{Panessa_2007}, \citet{Laor_Behar_2008} and \citet{Panessa_Giroletti_2013}, it has been observed that the 5 GHz radio luminosity and the 2-10 KeV X-ray one in RQ AGN follow the empirical relation $L_{R}/L_{X}\sim10^{-5.5}$ (\citealt{Laor_Behar_2008}), which is remarkably similar to the Guedel-Benz relation observed for coronally active stars (\citealt{Guedel_1993}).
+In works by \citet{Panessa_2007}, \citet{Laor_Behar_2008}, and \citet{Panessa_Giroletti_2013}, it has been observed that the 5 GHz radio luminosity and the 2-10 KeV X-ray one in RQ AGNs follow the empirical relation $L_{R}/L_{X}\sim10^{-5.5}$ (\citealt{Laor_Behar_2008}), which is remarkably similar to the Güdel–Benz relation observed for coronally active stars (\citealt{Guedel_1993}).
 The latter is considered suggestive of a magnetically heated corona: magnetic reconnection releases energy, with a nearly constant fraction converted into heat (seen as X-ray emission) and particle acceleration (seen as synchrotron radio emission).

 To test this scenario, we extrapolate the 6 GHz radio luminosities to 5 GHz, using as $\alpha_{6000}^{1500}$ those reported in Table~\ref{tab:combined_spix_lum}.
-In the left panel of Fig.~\ref{fig:LRvsLX}, we plot the 5 GHz radio luminosity against the X-ray one derived in Paper I, and the empirical relation $L_{R}/L_{X}\sim10^{-5.5}$ (black dashed line, with associated 1,2,3$\sigma$ uncertainties).
-For the three objects exhibiting extranuclear components, we consider only the luminosity of the nuclear one (A in Fig.~\ref{img:MC}).
+In Fig.~\ref{fig:LRvsLX}, we plot the 5 GHz radio luminosity against the X-ray one derived in Paper I, and the empirical relation $L_{R}/L_{X}\sim10^{-5.5}$ (dashed black line, with associated 1,2,3$\sigma$ uncertainties).
+For the three objects that exhibit extranuclear components, we consider only the luminosity of the nuclear one (A in Fig.~\ref{img:MC}).

-First, it is possible to appreciate that the six objects exceeding the 3$\sigma$ uncertainty region are coherently catalogued as RL according to \citet{TW_2003}, due to alternative processes dominating the radio emission at 5 GHz (\citealt{Baldi_2022}), such as the presence of a radio outflow (e.g. \citealt{Zakamska_2016}; \citealt{Mancuso_2017}; \citealt{Richards_2021}).
-All the other objects follow closely the relation.
+First, it is possible to appreciate that the six objects exceeding the 3$\sigma$ uncertainty region are coherently catalogued as RL according to \citet{TW_2003}.
+Specifically, the fraction of UFO hosts deviating from the relation is 3/7, much larger than that of non-UFO hosts (3/15).
+This supports the interpretation that in AGNs with nuclear winds shocks from winds or small jets dominate radio emission at 5 GHz, and can significantly increase $L_R $ relative to $L_X$ (e.g. \citealt{Zakamska_2016}; \citealt{Mancuso_2017}; \citealt{Richards_2021}; \citealt{Baldi_2022}).

-As already mentioned in Sec.~\ref{sec:sizes}, current models predict that a corona-dominated emission, extending on sub-pc scales, should appear unresolved at arcsecond resolution.
-For this reason, we exclude this scenario as main driver of the radio emission for the resolved objects.
-In addition the spectral index in the corona is expected to be $\alpha_R\leq0.2$ at few GHz (\citealt{Raginski_Laor_2016}; \citealt{del_Palacio_2025}), therefore only PG0947+396 and PG1352+183 (encompassed by red diamonds in Fig.~\ref{fig:LRvsLX}) match with such predictions.
+All the remaining objects closely follow the relation.
+However, as already mentioned in Sec.~\ref{sec:sizes}, current models indicate that corona-dominated emission, which is confined to sub-pc scales, should appear unresolved at arcsecond resolution and exhibit a self-absorbed radio spectrum at GHz frequencies, with spectral indices $\alpha_R \leq 0.2$ (\citealt{Raginski_Laor_2016}; \citealt{del_Palacio_2025}).
+Only PG0947+396 and PG1352+183 (surrounded by red diamonds in Fig.~\ref{fig:LRvsLX}) match these predictions and are therefore good candidates for hosting corona-dominated radio emission.